Skip to main content

 • Staff members with managerial responsibility over the firm’s control functions or material business units.

-• Staff members who are: (i) entitled to significant total remuneration in the preceding performance year i.e. their total remuneration in the preceding performance year was at least £440,000 and at least equal to the average remuneration awarded to members of the firm’s management body and senior management; and (ii) whose professional activity is within a material business unit and is of a kind which has a significant impact on the relevant business unit’s risk profile.
+• the staff member’s total remuneration was at least £440,000 and at least equal to the average remuneration awarded to members of the firm’s management body and senior management; and

-The quantitative criteria apply to staff members who were awarded in or for the preceding financial year total remuneration of at least €750,000 or, in the case of firms with over 1,000 staff, a staff member whose earnings are within the 0.3% of the highest earners.
-There is a facility for firms to demonstrate that a particular individual who is only caught under the quantitative criteria is not a material risk-taker.
-The firm will require prior approval from the UK Regulators if it wishes to do so, however, and for those earning more than €1 million approval will only be given in exceptional circumstances.
+• The quantitative criteria apply to staff members who were awarded in or for the preceding performance year total remuneration of at least £660,000 or, in the case of firms with over 1,000 staff, a staff member whose earnings are within the 0.3% of the highest earner in or for the preceding performance year.
+Firms may apply to the UK Regulators for a waiver if the firm considers that a particular individual who is only caught under the quantitative criteria is not actually a material risk-taker.

 • A “Senior Manager” performing a designated senior management function.
-Senior Managers are, in broad terms, the most high-level and influential individuals in the business.?
+Senior Managers are, in broad terms, the most high-level and influential individuals in the business.

 • “Higher paid”.
-A material risk taker is higher paid for a performance year if:
+A material risk-taker is higher paid for a performance year if:

 • their total remuneration for that performance year exceeds £500,000; and